mikeMisha/assetto-depot/README.md

 2) Install the Supabase CLI as dev dependency via npm:
 `npm install supabase --save-dev`

-3) make sure to have Docker installed.
+3) Make sure to have Docker installed.
 See [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) on how to get Docker on your machine.